microsoft/calculator-specs/active/FinanceMode/README.md

 ### Goals and Non-Goals
 ### Goals
 * Create a compound interest calculator (Find future value and principle)
-* Tips calculator
+* Tips calculator (Find total bill amount, and amount not including tips)
-* Mortgage Calculator
+* Mortgage Calculator (Solve for monthly payment and purchase price)

 ### Non-Goals
 * Even more modes